ray-project/ray/doc/source/cluster/kubernetes/examples/tpu-serve-stable-diffusion.md

 # stable-diffusion-tpu-serve-svc   Running          2
 ```

-Port-forward the Ray dashboard from the Ray head service.
+Port-forward the Ray Dashboard from the Ray head service.
 To view the dashboard, open http://localhost:8265/ on your local machine.

 ```sh
 kubectl port-forward svc/stable-diffusion-tpu-head-svc 8265:8265 &